Private Robert D. Henderson (1923–1944)

 Brother’s Name

-Different sources give Henderson brother’s name as John Griffith Henderson, Jr. or John Edward Henderson.
-John Henderson (1925–2000) served in the U.S. Navy from 1944–1946.
-His father also served in the U.S. Navy during the war.
+Different sources give Henderson brother’s name as John Griffith Henderson, Jr. or John Edward Henderson, with the latter more common.

 Time in Delaware

 It is not clear when Henderson left Delaware as a child.
 When his mother died in Wilmington in 1935, her obituary stated that John Henderson and his sons were living in Bivalve.
-Henderson does not appear on any known 1940 census record.
-There was a Rose Taylor living in Minquadale recorded on the April 3, 1940 (probably his aunt) but Henderson was not living with her.
 Henderson must have returned to Delaware at some point to work at Pusey & Jones, most likely between the time he registered for the draft in New Jersey in June 1942 and when he was drafted there in April 1943.
-Despite that, Henderson listed his residence as Bivalve, New Jersey on his marriage certificate.
-His name is on the New Jersey section at Veteran’s Memorial Park in New Castle, Delaware and his name appeared on the Cumberland County, New Jersey casualty list.
+There was a Rose Taylor living in Minquadale recorded on the census on April 3, 1940, probably the aunt he lived with while working at Pusey & Jones.
+Despite that, Henderson listed his residence as Bivalve, New Jersey, on his marriage certificate.
+His name is also on the New Jersey section at Veteran’s Memorial Park in New Castle and his name appeared on the Cumberland County, New Jersey, casualty list.

 Private Henderson is one of approximately 13% of World War II era U.S. Army soldiers whose enlistment data card could not properly be digitized by the National Archives.
 A government official made edits to a headstone application submitted by his father or brother in 1949, listing Henderson as joining the service on April 8, 1943 (presumably his induction date) and adding that he went on active duty on April 15, 1943.
 The official also crossed out New Jersey for his state and added Delaware, showing that he was a resident of Delaware at the time he was drafted.